-Internal combustion engines burn a mixture of air and gasoline to move the car.
-The afterburn gases consist of hydrocarbons which are harmful to the environment.
-The catalytic converter uses a catalytic process to remove the harmful gases leaving carbon dioxide and water.
+Internal combustion engines burn a mixture of air and petrol to move the car.
+The afterburner gases consist of hydrocarbons that are harmful to the environment.
+The catalytic converter uses a catalytic process to remove the harmful gases, leaving carbon dioxide and water behind.

-But, there moments – especially with old cars – you will notice a thick white smoke coming out of your engine bay.
-This may signal serious engine trouble, and you should have your engine checked immediately.
-This article explores some common causes of white smoke coming from the engine.
+But in some moments – especially with old cars – you will notice thick white smoke from the engine compartment.
+This can be a sign of serious engine trouble and you should have your engine checked immediately.
+This article examines some common causes of white smoke from the engine.

-Normal causes for white smoke in the engine bay
+Normal causes of white smoke in the engine compartment

-During cooler days it is normal to see some white smoke coming from the engine.
-Internal combustion engines operate through the ignition of the air/fuel mixture and produce carbon dioxide and water as byproducts.
-Little smoke is to be expected due to the condensation of water from the exhaust gases.
-Also, condense on the heated engine parts.
+On cooler days it is normal to see some white smoke coming from the engine.
+Internal combustion engines work by igniting the air-fuel mixture and produce carbon dioxide and water as byproducts.
+Very little smoke is expected due to the condensation of water from the exhaust gases.
+Furthermore, condensation occurs on the heated engine parts.

-This is visible early in the morning, but if it continues throughout the day, then you should call your mechanic for further investigations.
-The ignition moves the pistons up and down in the combustion chamber and this, in turn, moves the crankshaft, causing the car to move.
-The engine does get hot with time, and the coolant comes into play to cool it.
+This is visible early in the morning, but if it continues throughout the day, you should call your mechanic for further investigation.
+The ignition moves the pistons up and down in the combustion chamber, which in turn moves the crankshaft and sets the car in motion.
+The engine gets hot over time and the coolant kicks in to cool it down.

-The air/fuel mixture should never mix with the engine oil or the coolant.
-If the coolant mixes with the oil, it comes out through the exhaust as white smoke.
-You can differentiate it from normal white smoke by its sweet smell.
-The thing you should be on the lookout for is excessive amounts of white smoke
+The air-fuel mixture should never mix with the engine oil or coolant.
+If the coolant mixes with the oil, it will come out through the exhaust as white smoke.
+You can distinguish it from normal white smoke by its sweet smell.
+The thing to watch out for is excessive amounts of white smoke.

-When the coolant is heated up, it will produce white smoke.
-The most common cause of white smoke from the engine bay is a coolant leak that is leaking on a heated part like the exhaust manifold.
-Open the hood and check for any noticeable coolant leaks.
+When coolant is heated, it produces white smoke.
+The most common cause of white smoke from the engine compartment is a coolant leak that occurs on a heated part such as the exhaust manifold.
+Open the hood and check for coolant leakage.

-Remember that the coolant gets over 90c hot and you should be very careful when checking this.
+Remember that the coolant gets hotter than 90 degrees and you should be very careful when checking.

-If your car is overheating, it will push out coolant from the coolant reservoir which will get in contact with hot parts and condense and producing white smoke.
-Check your temperature gauge to make sure that it’s not overheating.
+If your vehicle overheats, it forces coolant out of the coolant tank, which comes into contact with hot parts and condenses, producing white smoke.
+Check your temperature gauge to make sure it is not overheated.

-A failing serpentine belt can also cause white smoke in the engine bay.
-However, this is often noticed with a smell of burning rubber.
-Check the serpentine belt and make sure that it’s tightened correctly.
-A bad serpentine belt will often cause a loud squeeze also.
+A defective serpentine belt can also cause white smoke in the engine compartment.
+This is often noticed with the smell of burning rubber.
+Check the serpentine belt and make sure that it is properly tensioned.
+A worn serpentine belt often also causes a loud squeezing noise.

 Bad valve cover

-A bad valve cover will cause engine oil to leak to the exhaust manifold.
-If this is the case, you will also notice a strong smell of burned oil.
-Check for any oil leaks around the valve cover gasket.
+A bad valve cover causes engine oil to leak into the exhaust manifold.
+If this is the case, you will also notice a strong smell of burnt oil.
+Check whether oil is leaking around the valve cover gasket.

 Other oil leaks

-Check for any oil leaks around the engine block to see if you can localize any leaks.
-Check around the oil filter gasket and oil pipes located at the top of the engine.
+Check for oil leaks around the engine block to see if you can locate any leaks.
+Check the oil filter gasket and the oil lines located on the top of the engine.

-In rare cases, there could be a crack in your engine block which is pushing out oil.
-The engine block is made from sturdy materials, and it is hard for it to crack.
-But, their instances where you have a cracked engine that leaks oil or coolant.
-If this happens, you will notice white smoke from the engine bay
+In rare cases, there may be a crack in the engine block that pushes oil out.
+The engine block is made of strong materials and it is difficult for it to crack.
+But there are cases where you might have a cracked engine that is leaking oil or coolant.
+When this happens, you will notice white smoke from the engine compartment

-How to fix white smoke coming from the engine
+How to fix the white smoke coming from the engine

-The first thing you have to do to locate the problem, whenever it is white smoke from the coolant or from an oil leak.
+The first thing you need to do whenever there is white smoke is to locate the problem: is it from the coolant or from an oil leak?

-Leaking coolant is a leading cause for white smoke coming from the engine.
+Leaking coolant is the primary cause of white smoke leaking from the engine.
 The cooling system flows from the radiator to the engine block.
-Begin by checking coolant levels in the radiator.
-Do not attempt to open the radiator cap when the engine is still hot.
-Once cooled check the coolant reservoir and radiator hose pipes for any signs of leakages.
+Start by checking the coolant level in the radiator.
+Do not attempt to open the radiator cap while the engine is still hot.
+When the engine has cooled, check the coolant tank and radiator hose lines for signs of leaks.

-The engine passes off various types of exhaust smoke – white, black, grey and blue.
-You need to identify each for accurate diagnosis.
-When the exhaust emits black smoke, it means that gasoline has flooded the combustion chambers and it is not fully ignited.
-You will need to check for clogged fuel filters, malfunctioning fuel injectors, and sensors.
+The engine emits different types of exhaust smoke – white, black, gray, and blue.
+For an accurate diagnosis, you must identify each one.
+If the exhaust emits black smoke, it means that the fuel has flooded the combustion chambers and is not fully ignited.
+You must check for clogged fuel filters, faulty fuel injectors, and sensors.

-If you notice a strong smell together with the white/gray smoke from the engine bay – it is most likely an oil leak.
+If you notice a strong smell together with the white-grey smoke from the engine compartment, it is most likely an oil leak.

-It is normal for the vehicle to emit white smoke during startup in the morning or during cold seasons.
-The catalytic converter turns hydrocarbon gases to carbon dioxide and water in the exhaust system.
+It is normal for the vehicle to emit white smoke when starting in the morning or during the cold season.
+The catalyst converts the hydrocarbon gases in the exhaust system into carbon dioxide and water.
 This water often condenses in the muffler and exhaust pipes.

-When you start the car, the engine heats up, and these water droplets are emitted as white smoke.
-However, the white smoke persists it could mean that the coolant is leaking to the combustion chambers.
-A damaged head gasket or cracked engine block leak coolant.
+When you start the car, the engine heats up and these water droplets are emitted as white smoke.
+However, if the white smoke persists, this could mean that coolant is escaping into the combustion chambers.
+A damaged cylinder head gasket or a cracked engine block will cause coolant to escape.

-White smoke accompanied by a sweet smell signals that oil is leaking to the cylinders.
-You will need to check the piston rings for wear and tear.
-The thickness of the smoke determines how seriousness of the problem.
+White smoke, accompanied by a sweet smell, indicates that oil is leaking into the cylinders.
+You must check the piston rings for wear.
+The thickness of the smoke determines how serious the problem is.